ALIMCOSOFT-SMC-PVT-LTD/flexy-flag/PUBLISH-GUIDE.md

 ## ✅ **Pre-Publish Checklist**

-Your flexi-flags package is ready for NPM!
+Your flexy-flag package is ready for NPM!
 Here's the final checklist:

 ### **✅ Development Complete**